Mattress circular journey A green industry for green earth. #phenko nahi recycle karo

 Looking at the adverse situation of the landfill and mattress dynamic, ISPF in association with IPUA decided to take up a proactive approach to the problem.
 Thus. was born the Mattress Circular Journey initiative, aimed at establishing sustainable mechanisms to deal with end-of-cycle mattresses.
 Through this, ISPF intends to promote the Indian Mattress Industry as a green industry.

-Under the initiative, ISPF & IPUA has launched #phenkonahirecyclekaro campaign across 3 cities now, the latest in Ernakulam.
+Under the initiative, ISPF & IPUA has launched the #phenkonahirecyclekaro campaign across 3 cities now, the latest in Ernakulam.
 They partner with local recycling agencies and retail stores to collect mattresses from homes and send them off to recycling units.
 This way the mattress skips the landfill altogether and becomes part of a circular economy.
 Here’s how the campaign has panned out in various cities:

 This was the pilot project launched in July 2021, in partnership with The Kabadiwala.
-The old mattress is collected from the consumer’s doorstep as part of an onrequest service.
+The old mattress is collected from the consumer’s doorstep as part of an on-request service.
 The customers are provided with a discount redemption coupon as a token of appreciation.
 They can redeem the coupon against any product from Mattress Circular Journey retail partners.

-The campaign was launched in September 2021 in partnership with Recykal, an innovative company using technology-based solutions for the purpose of waste management.
+The campaign was launched in September 2021 in partnership with Recykal, an innovative company using technology-based solutions for waste management.
 Anyone can request a mattress pick up through the Recykal app and in exchange, will receive a discount coupon redeemable at a nearby Mattress Circular Journey retail partner store.

 With the Ernakulam launch, ISPF aims to take things a notch up.
 They have an agency of 7000+ people to undertake the mission.
 The campaign is also being pushed as a buyback drive.
 Customers are being given Rs.
 600 for a single bed.